stevenh6696/recipes/chicken/salted_egg_tofu.md

 1. Cube tofu
 2. Cut egg in half, remove yolk, separate yolk into small pieces, and separate egg white into small pieces
 3. Cut red pepper, garlic, scallion, cilantro
-3. Use more oil than usual + small fire to get crust on tofu
+4. Use more oil than usual + small fire to get crust on tofu
-4. Flip as needed to get crust on all sides
+5. Flip as needed to get crust on all sides
-5. Add egg yolk and a bit more oil
+6. Add egg yolk and a bit more oil
-6. Stir around lightly to get egg yolk to stick to tofu but don't ruin shape of tofu
+7. Stir around lightly to get egg yolk to stick to tofu but don't ruin shape of tofu
-7. After kinda bubbly add half of egg whites, red pepper, garlic, scallion, and cilantro
+8. After kinda bubbly add half of egg whites, red pepper, garlic, scallion, and cilantro
-8. Add some salt, sugar, and sesame oil
+9. Add some salt, sugar, and sesame oil
-9. Cook for a bit more I think
+10. Cook for a bit more I think

 ## Extra notes

 - Getting the right tofu seems important
+- Hard to get crust on tofu right
+- Takes quite some time actually